JonathanYang0127/gazebo_robomaster_gym/README.md

 ```

 ## Files
-There are currently 3 main directories in this package.
+There are currently 3 main directories in this package:
-robomaster_gym contains the gym environments
+1. robomaster_gym contains the gym environments
-scripts contains algorithms to test and run reinforcement learning on the environment
+2. scripts contains algorithms to test and run reinforcement learning on the environment
-strategies contains a few baseline strategies without rl
+3. strategies contains a few baseline strategies without rl